Heron Rookery: Geology

 Along the Little Calumet, the soils are fluvaquents.
-They are deep, somewhat poorly drained, particularly on bottom lands.
-They do have a moderate ability to hold water, but with only a moderate organic content.
-These types of soils remain mostly in forest as they are not well suited for crops.
-For use as pastures, they would need to be protected from flooding.
+They are deep and somewhat poorly drained, particularly on bottom lands.
+They have a moderate ability to hold water, but only moderate organic content.
+These types of soils are mostly forested as they are not well-suited for crops.
+For use as pastures, they must be protected from flooding.
 In addition, these soils are not well suited for roads, construction or septic systems.
-Thus along the river way, little has been developed as farms or housing.
+Thus along the river way, few farms or housing are found.

 Most of the adjacent areas are made up of Bourbon, sandy loam.
 Large tracts parallel the river on both sides.
-They are nearly level, deep, but poorly drained soil.
+They are nearly level, deep, but poorly drained.
 They have an increased ability to move water downward or laterally with a high organic matter content.
 They are subject to seasonally high water.
-Thus, it is better not to visit the rookery after a heavy rain fall or during winter and spring rainy seasons.
-This area has remained a tree lot as it was not adequately drained for other uses.

-Sebewa soils act as drains across the surround Bourbon soils to the river.
+The area remained a tree lot as it was not adequately drained for other uses.
+Sebewa soils act as drains across the surrounding Bourbon soils to the river.
 Nearly level but slightly depressed below the surrounding soils.
-They are very poorly drained and are often have standing water.
+They are poorly drained and often have standing water.
 Larger tracts of this type of soil can be used for row crops, but not the limited sizes found in the rookery.